cleavr/cleaverdocs/content/documentation/github-actions.md

 that are not your own.
 </base-info>

-Navigate to the **Web App** you want to enable GitHub Actions for and then go to the **Settings** section.
+Navigate to the **Deployment Workflow** you want to enable GitHub Actions for and then go to the **Settings** section.

-If you have not configured the settings for the web app, you will need to configure them first and click Update when completed.
-After the web app has been configured, then enabling the integration will be available on the **GitHub Actions** tab.
+If you have not configured the settings for the workflow, you will need to configure them first and click Update when completed.
+After the workflow has been configured, then enabling the integration will be available on the **GitHub Actions** tab.

 Select the **GitHub Actions** switch to enable.